soobinrho/dotfiles-personal/README.md

 # mic with a delay of around five seconds.
 The best solution for my
 # use cases turned out to be OBS and a private rtmp server.

-# Download the latest mainline Nginx
+# Download the latest mainline Nginx.
 # https://nginx.org

-# Download the Nginx RTMP module
+# Download the Nginx RTMP module.
 wget https://github.com/sergey-dryabzhinsky/nginx-rtmp-module/archive/dev.zip

 tar -zxvf nginx-1.23.3.tar.gz